-The measures implemented by the European Central Bank (ECB) in 2020, in response to the crisis, enabled a sufficient level of liquidity to be maintained on the financial markets (massive bond buying policy) on preferential terms for credit institutions (policy interest rate of 0% ("banks' cost of funds")).
-Furthermore, the quality of the Région's financial reputation enabled it to secure favourable financial terms.
+In order to meet the huge increase in financing requirements caused by the crisis, public entities have benefited from measures introduced by the European Central Bank (ECB) in 2020 and 2021, which enabled a sufficient level of liquidity to be maintained on the financial markets (massive bond buying policy) on preferential terms for credit institutions (policy interest rate of 0%).
+Moreover, the quality of the Région's financial reputation enabled it to secure favourable financial terms, for bond issues in particular.

-Summary of borrowings utilised in 2020
+Summary of borrowings utilised in 2021